Paying attention and following along…

 Like so many lives, this one has bumped along an unforeseen path as Judith has done her best to follow what really matters.

 I am in a woods.
-A young boy tosses up a ball and hits it with a bat.
-It flies into the air and I chase it out of the woods through a hole in a cyclone fence, across an open field sloping uphill.
+A young boy tosses a ball into the air and hits it with a bat.
+It flies into the sky and I chase it out of the woods through a hole in a cyclone fence, across an open field sloping uphill.
 The ball shines in the sunlight, high ahead of me.

 I run very fast.
 The ground becomes rocky and the rocks get bigger and bigger, I am running across large boulders.
-I am fearful that I will fall, but I quickly understand that my feet know exactly where to step and how to carry me safely.
+I am afraid I’ll fall, but I quickly understand that my feet know exactly where to step and how to carry me safely.

 Joyfully, I keep chasing the ball.
 It flies out over a cliff into space.
 The ground disappears from beneath me, and I continue to follow the whirling rainbow sphere as it falls towards bright, shimmering water far below.

 P.O.
 Box 936, Monte Rio, California 95462